Sexual selection in insects: Male mating tactics

 The amount of space accessible and the time both male and female usually determines the site of copulation.
 Many hymenopteran males constantly fly around specific sites, usually the tops of tall trees, summits, or along hedges, where approachable females are found as they can also be resources visited by females for the purpose of feeding.
-In honey bee the queens join the mating area alone and are then pursued by a dynamic swarm of males.
+In honey bees the queens join the mating area alone and are then pursued by a dynamic swarm of males.
 Those located in the front of the line usually achieve reproduction success.
 A queen usually mates with twelve males on an average of two mating flights and stores the sperm throughout her entire lifetime.
 Colonies sustain many males but only a few queens, so only very few males are able to successfully mate with the queen.

 Onthophagus taurus is a species of dung beetle.
 Competition for fertilisation of females occurs when males engage in trials of strength over the possession of breeding tunnels.
 This competition is a prominent feature of the mating system of these beetles.
 When ionizing radiation is applied to males, mutations are induced that reduce the expression of strength-related precopulatory sexual traits such as competition for breeding tunnels.
 However, sexual selection by females proved sufficient to remove such mutations from progeny after two generations.